bamler-lab/bamler-lab.github.io/index.md

 ## About us

-We are the research group for data science and machine learning at the Cluste of Excellence "Machine Learning for Science" at University of Tübingen.
+We are the research group for data science and machine learning at the Cluster of Excellence "Machine Learning for Science" at University of Tübingen.

 Our group performs research at the interface of deep learning and scalable probabilistic inference methods that combine algorithmic approaches with efficient approximations.
 We work on a diverse range of applications, including uncertainty quantification, sampling, neural data and model compression, and natural sciences.